YugeshNTR/YugeshNTR/README.md

 - 👋 Hi, I’m @YugeshNTR
-- 👀 I’m interested in farming
+- 👀 Love my self

 <!---
 YugeshNTR/YugeshNTR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.